Owner & Instructor

 One of Demi’s passions is composing.
 She has written several pieces for piano and also created a small album of original pieces.
 Demi also enjoys playing the clarinet and harp.

-Piano, Beginner Voice Instructor
+Piano, Voice & Music Theatre for Kids Instructor

 Deanna Stephens has grown up studying music and dance.
 She has studied theory and piano with the Royal Conservatory of Music as well as voice and organ before her passion for the arts and composition led her to graduate with a Bachelor of Music in music composition from Palm Beach Atlantic University in West Palm Beach, Florida.
 There she studied music theory, piano, voice (both in private lessons and choirs), organ, and composition.
 During her time in university, she worked as a music theory tutor for the school and a ballroom dance instructor both on and off campus.

 In addition, for her work in organ, Deanna received a grant from the Sigurd I. and Jarmila H. Rislov Foundation which awards “… exceptional classical musicians who demonstrate promise”.
 She was also honoured to become an E. Power Biggs fellow with the Organ Historical Society and received a full scholarship to attend their 2015 conference in Springfield, Massachusetts.

 Deanna has recorded a number of her pieces with volunteer student performers and has given three successful recitals in both performance on organ and in composition.
 She had the privilege to premiere two of her compositions at a special event (Composer’s Night Out) at the Norton Museum in West Palm Beach in May 2015.